 Deaf Or Hearing Loss Home Safety Checklist

 Nearly 37.5 million Americans or 15% of adults over age 18 experience hearing loss, reports the National Institute on Deafness and Other Communication Disorders (NIDCD).
 Meanwhile, almost three in 1,000 children are born with hearing loss in one or both ears.
 In the past, people who are deaf or hard of hearing may have required support in order to function safely at home.
 As people grow older it is natural to begin to lose their hearing.
 Thankfully, times have changed.
-Today’s technological advances and numerous safety measures allow you to remain independent in the privacy and comfort of your own house, even if you are living alone.
+Today’s technological advances and numerous safety measures allow you to remain independent in the privacy and comfort of your own house.
 Either way, keeping loved ones safe is a priority for us all.

 When searching for homes you're going to want to ensure you're utilizing this deaf and hearing loss home safety checklist to be sure you're buying the safest home possible for you.
 Many of these items can be installed after you move in though finding the safest neighborhoods to live in are going to be more important than the home itself.
 Before even choosing an area to live you'll want a better understanding of what it's like living there.